Smart meters vs home energy monitors: what's the difference?

 How do home energy monitors work?

-Most home energy monitors have a display which allows you to track electricity usage but, unlike smart meters, they do not share readings automatically with your energy supplier.
 If you don’t have a smart meter, you will still need to submit manual meter readings to your energy supplier to avoid getting an estimated bill.

 What are the benefits of smart meters vs home energy monitors?

-Are smart meters always accurate?
 Smart meters are as accurate as traditional meters.
 Smart meters use a network managed by the DCC.
 This ensures accurate meter readings are shared with your energy supplier.
 Readings are automatically and wirelessly shared with your energy supplier to give you accurate bills based on your actual energy usage.

 The benefits of having a smart meter extend beyond you and your household.
 By having a smart meter you’re also helping our energy system.
 According to the National Grid and the DCC, the smart meter network saved more carbon and energy than predicted in 2023, with 3% energy savings per household.
 By getting a smart meter installed, you’re getting more accurate bills and helping the environment around you.